+Acknowledgements.
 We thank the editor and three anonymous reviewers for their valuable comments.
 We thank the principal investigators of the AERONET sites used in this study for maintaining their stations.
-We thank Yousuke Sawa for maintaining the Yonaguni station.
-This research was funded by Guangdong Basic and Applied Basic Research Fund Committee (2020B1515130003), Key Special Project for Introduced Talents Team of Southern Marine Science and Engineering Guangdong Laboratory (Guangzhou), grant number GML2019ZD0210; National Natural Science Foundation of China, grant number 41961160728, 41575106, 42105124; Shenzhen Science and Technology Program, grant number KQTD20180411143441009, Key-Area Research and Development Program of Guangdong Province, grant number 2020B1111360001, Shenzhen Key Laboratory Foundation (ZDSYS20180208184349083), the Guangdong Province Science and Technology Planning Project of China, grant number 2017A050506003, Center for Computational Science and Engineering at Southern University of Science and Technology.
+We thank Yousuke Sawa for maintaining the Yonaguni station and the Center for Computational Science and Engineering at Southern University of Science and Technology.

+Financial support.
+This research has been supported by the Guangdong Basic and Applied Basic Research Fund Committee (grant no. 2020B1515130003), the Key Special Project for Introduced Talents Team of Southern Marine Science and Engineering Guangdong Laboratory (Guangzhou, grant no. GML2019ZD0210), the National Natural Science Foundation of China (grant nos.
+41961160728, 41575106, and 42105124), the Shenzhen Science and Technology Program (grant no. KQTD20180411143441009), the Key-Area Research and Development Program of Guangdong Province (grant no. 2020B1111360001), the Shenzhen Key Laboratory Foundation (grant no. ZDSYS20180208184349083), and the Guangdong Province Science and Technology Planning Project of China (grant no. 2017A050506003).